vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

     1. Invalid `SubmitData` transactions must be rejected.  (<a name="0046-DSRM-011" href="#0046-DSRM-011">0046-DSRM-011</a>)
 1. Must work with Coinbase oracle  (<a name="0046-DSRM-012" href="#0046-DSRM-012">0046-DSRM-012</a>)
 1. Reject any data source tx that is not explicitly required, so this would include a tx:
-    - For a pubkey never used in a data source  (<a name="0046-COSMICELEVATOR-013" href="#0046-COSMICELEVATOR-013">0046-COSMICELEVATOR-013</a>)
+    - For a pubkey never used in a data source  (<a name="0046-DSRM-013" href="#0046-DSRM-013">0046-DSRM-013</a>)
     - For a data source where a filter rejects the message based on its contents  (<a name="0046-DSRM-014" href="#0046-DSRM-014">0046-DSRM-014</a>)
     - For a pubkey only used in data sources referenced by markets (or other things) that are no longer being managed by the core (i.e. once a marked is in Closed or Settled or Cancelled state according to the market framework) or before the enactment date of the market proposal (<a name="0046-DSRM-015" href="#0046-DSRM-015">0046-DSRM-015</a>)
 1. For each active oracle definition/spec we store the messages / hash of the messages that have been processed and "used" sucesssfully and will not pass a message on for that specific target/definition if it has already received it (by checking that hash).
-This info can be discarded along with the rest of the oracle spec/definition once the oracle is no longer active (market is settled, etc.) and the check would be done on a per market basis.. (<a name="0046-COSMICELEVATOR-016" href="#0046-COSMICELEVATOR-016">0046-COSMICELEVATOR-016</a>)
+This info can be discarded along with the rest of the oracle spec/definition once the oracle is no longer active (market is settled, etc.) and the check would be done on a per market basis.. (<a name="0046-DSRM-016" href="#0046-DSRM-016">0046-DSRM-016</a>)
+1. Data sources are accepted that conform to the Open Oracle specification (<a name="0046-COSMICELEVATOR-017" href="#0046-COSMICELEVATOR-017">0046-COSMICELEVATOR-017</a>)

 ## Notes